 September 2014 (date TBD) – Public Hearing in planning for the 2015 CDBG/HOME Action Plan

-The Community Development Division (CDD) administers the annual grant programs funded by the U.S. Department of Housing and Urban Development as well as other grant opportunities that may compliment such efforts.
+The Community Development Division (CDD) administers the annual grant programs funded by the U.S. Department of Housing and Urban Development as well as other grant opportunities that may complement such efforts.
 Primarily, the CDD manages projects funded through HUD’s Community Development Block Grant (CDBG) and HOME Investment Partnership Grant (HOME).
 Both of these programs are intended to benefit low- to moderate-income (LMI) individuals and households.
-Administration of the programs (what can be done with the grant funds) is guided by the City’s 5-year Consolidated Plan and each year’s Action Plan (see below).
+Administration of the programs is guided by the City’s 5-year Consolidated Plan and each year’s Action Plan (see below).

 Programs with ongoing application periods:

 - HOME Downpayment Assistant for First Time Homebuyers

 Programs with limited application periods:

 Individuals interested in programs with time-limited application periods are encouraged to call the Community Development Division at (601) 554-1006 for more information.
 Notices of Funding Availability or Requests for applications/proposals will be advertised in the Hattiesburg American when funding is available.
 Whether or not funding is available will depend on the amount of funding made available in the City’s annual grant awards and what priority level is assigned to these program areas in comparison with others.

 Links below provide more information on certain program areas.